 This purifier also has a sleep-mode setting, which turns on the quiet 35-decibel fan speed.
 The dimmable control lights can also be turned off for a good night’s rest.

-The filter has a three-stage filter design with a prefilter, true HEPA filter, and a carbon filter.
-Other features include three speed settings, a timer option, dimmable control lights, sleep mode, child lock, and filter-replacement indicator.
+The filter has a three-stage filter design with a prefilter, a true HEPA filter, and a carbon filter.
+Other features include three speed settings, a timer option, dimmable control lights, sleep mode, child lock, and a filter-replacement indicator.
 The child-lock feature locks the buttons to prevent children from changing the settings, making this unit an appropriate pick for kids’ bedrooms.

 - Filtration: Prefilter, HEPA filter, and activated carbon filter